 You can also contact the Students Union Advice Service who can provide free, confidential advice and are completely independent of the University.
 This means they are not involved in any part of the decision-making process.
 The Advice Team can assist in discussing your case and the procedures applied.
 To book an appointment visit the Student Union Advice Service.

-An ‘Academic Appeal’ is defined as a request for a review of an Assessment Board decision or Mitigating Circumstances Board decision.
-Assessment Boards make decisions on student progress, assessment, and awards.
+An ‘Academic Appeal’ is defined as a request for a review of a Progression and Award decision or Mitigating Circumstances Board decision.

 If you wish to raise matters relating to course provision or delivery, please follow our complaints guidelines.